Join The Journey

 Think On These Things

 In keeping with the Book Review above, I regularly come across good quotes, either new or old, either scriptural or secular, that have caused me to think a little deeper.
 I thought I would share them here.
-Soon, I will be changing this section weekly, if not daily.
+Soon, I will be changing this section weekly.
 Please check on it.
 It will be a wealth of knowledge greater than my own.

 This following passage from C. S. Lewis’ The Screwtape Letters really gave me something to think about, with regard to how I spend my free time and what I fill my mind with… how often I fill it with nothing of import, and time goes by where no good thought or action was ever conceived…How important it is to fill our God-given time with purpose and meaning, joy and real pleasures.
 And how easily we willingly throw all that away with a click on our phone or the remote control.